Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Towards a Combinatorial Algorithm for FE-ID**-C

 While the LP allows us to solve any *-ID**-C variant in polynomial time, there are still benefits in finding a combinatorial algorithm.
 Barcelo et al.\cite{ComplexitySpeedScaling} claim such an algorithm for FE-IDUA-C by a straightforward generalization of their algorithm for FE-IDUU with only two speeds.
 To be more precise: they suggest that a straightforward generalization of their algorithm solves FE-IDUU with an arbitrary number of speeds, and a slightly more general result yields an algorithm for FE-IDUA-C. Unfortunately, we found that the two, in our opinion, most natural generalizations of their algorithm do not work for an arbitrary number of speeds.
 For more details see Appendix~\ref{app:generalization}.

-Here we provide a different and simple combinatorial algorithm for FE-IDUU with an arbitrary number of speeds.
-In fact, Algorithm~\ref{alg:kappa_delta} is a greedy algorithm that increases the speed of the job for which that increase in speed most strongly improves the objective function.
+Here, we provide a different and simple combinatorial algorithm for FE-IDUU with an arbitrary number of speeds.
+For unit-size and unit-weight jobs, ordering the jobs from earliest to latest release date (FIFO) gives an optimal completion ordering for any speed profile $S(t)$.
+This follows from a simple exchange argument.
+Hence, the problem is equivalent to finding optimal speeds.
+Algorithm~\ref{alg:kappa_delta1} is a greedy algorithm that increases the speed of a job that leads to the biggest improvement in the objective function.
 Furthermore, we conjecture a slight adaptation of this algorithm also solves any *-ID**-C variant.